Resources

 Tip #5 Develop the ability to assess damage quickly

-To identify the damage, designate a Damage Assessment Team which could include contingency planners, security personnel, building engineers, branch managers, custodians, and representatives from critical function areas.
-Quarterly inspections of the facilities should be undertaken by the team members so that they become familiar with potential hazards and the current “pre-disaster” conditions.
-Photographic documentation during these inspections will help with damage assessment and with insurance claims.
-Be sure that the damage assessment team is involved in the business continuity exercises.
 Create damage survey forms for use during assessments.
 Damage survey forms should include both a situation damage assessment (a description of what has happened); and a needs assessment (a statement of what needs to be done).
 Forms can be used to report the information to the EOC as it is needed.
 For example a Flash Report would be submitted very quickly to briefly describe the event, the steps being taken to cope with it, and to give a first indication of what relief may be needed.
 The Initial Report would follow the flash report as soon as possible (within a matter of hours).
 Its purpose is to inform the EOC of the severity of the disaster and to provide the information needed to start mobilizing resources.
-The report should therefore briefly summarize: the severity of the disaster (without necessarily providing precise figures); actions being taken at the site; on site available resources; the immediate priorities for relief, where it is required and in approximately what quantities; and suggest the best logistical means of delivering that relief; a forecast of possible future developments including new risks.
-A reporting schedule should be set-up as the situation, needs and priorities will change over time.
+The report should therefore briefly summarize:

 Tip #6 Define the services provided by the EOC